Rates, discounts and monetary transactions

 175

-Type of service At the expense of
+Type of service Payable by

-Fee in Euro (€)
+Fees in Euro (€)

 Identification and determination of authority